 Philosophical training helps students develop intellectual discipline and enables them to appreciate the ideas of mainstream thinkers as well as those of authors who challenge assumptions and commonly held viewpoints.

 Course Offerings and Faculty

 The Department of Philosophy’s course offerings stress both diversity and depth, offering classes that explore a wide range of topics in all of the historical eras and main subfields of philosophy.
 Courses are taught by faculty who differ not only in scholarly concentrations, but also in teaching methods, values, and styles of interaction in both instruction and advising.
 Students are encouraged to sample a wide range of both course offerings and instructors.

 The Department of Philosophy participates in a wide range of interdisciplinary programs, including Ancient, Medieval and Renaissance Studies, Classics, Health Care Ethics, Pre-Law, Religion Studies, and Women’s Studies.

 Philosophy faculty have three professional aims: excellence in teaching, rigor and quality in professional research activities, and generosity and service to students, the university, and the broader community.
-Full-time faculty have doctoral degrees from the Universities of, Hawaii, Illinois, Massachusetts, Notre Dame, Oregon, and Washington; from Emory, Purdue, Vanderbilt, and Wayne State Universities; and from USF, CUNY, and SUNY (Stony Brook).
-Faculty participate in and take on leadership roles within the American Philosophical Association, Ohio Philosophical Association, American Academy of Religion, American Society for Value Inquiry, International Society for Chinese Philosophy, International Hobbes Association, North American Nietzsche Society, Society for Phenomenology and Existential Philosophy, and Society for Women in Philosophy.
+Full-time faculty have doctoral degrees from the Universities of, Hawaii, Illinois, Massachusetts, Notre Dame, Oregon, Stony Brook, and Washington; from Emory, Purdue, and Wayne State Universities; and from USF and CUNY.